ARC 564– Space and Behavior

-Architects and other designers/planners have a responsibility for being knowledgeable about how their designs affect the people who use them.
+Architects and other designers/planners have a responsibility for being knowledgeable about how their design of places affects the people who use them.
 When people’s needs are adequately addressed, there can be many positive results.
-Health care recipients can experience less stress and recover more quickly.
-Student learning in schools and classrooms can be enhanced; office workers may have higher levels of performance and job satisfaction (and fewer work related illnesses), etc. Thus, it is critical for you to learn how to design humane, useful, and enriching places and spaces.
+For example, healthcare recipients can experience less stress and recover more quickly.
+Student learning in schools and classrooms can be enhanced; office workers can have higher levels of performance and job satisfaction (and fewer work related illnesses), etc. Thus, it is critical that you to learn how to design humane, inclusive, useful, and enriching places and spaces.

-This course examines the many ways in which humans respond to (and sometimes modify) both private and public space.
+This course examines the many ways in which humans respond to (and often modify) both private and public space.
 It falls within the intellectual domain of Inclusive Design.

-Assigned readings and small project assignments will provide a general overview.
-The primary course assignment will be an individual one, in which students will develop a project of their own choice.
-They will explore a ‘physical setting’(e.g., work, health, education, recreation, housing, etc.) of their choice, for specified sets of people, focusing on a relevant set of human responses in that setting.
+Assigned readings, group presentations, and small project assignments will provide a general overview.
+The primary course product will be an individual one, in which students will develop a project of their own choice.
+They will explore an environmental setting of interest to them, for specified types of people, focusing on a relevant set of human responses in that setting.
 The result of this information will be used to develop recommendations for design.
 (Note: Such a project might be useful as an exploration of a topic for those thinking about their thesis or special project work, or for gathering additional information for another class, e.g. a